-Cumulative emissions are measured from the beginning of the compliance period when time $t=0$, so that $E_0=0$.
-Subsequently, they are determined by integrating over the market emissions rate $\mu_e$ derived in Proposition \ref{prop:inst_emissions}.
-Consequently, the cumulative emissions process is represented by a bounded variation process; i.e. for $0\leq t \leq T$,
+Cumulative emissions are measured from the beginning of the compliance period when time $t=0$ so that $E_0=0$.
+Subsequently, they are determined by integrating over the market emissions rate $\mu_E$ derived in Proposition \ref{prop:inst_emissions}.
+Consequently, the cumulative emissions process is represented by an absolutely continuous process; i.e., for $0\leq t \leq T$,

-Note that with this definition the process $(E_t)$ is non-decreasing, which makes intuitive sense considering that it represents a cumulative quantity.
+Note that with this definition the process $(E_t)$ is nondecreasing, which makes intuitive sense considering that it represents a cumulative quantity.

-\subsection{One Compliance Period}
+\subsection{One compliance period}

-To formulate the pricing model, it remains to characterise the allowance certificate price process $(A_t)$.
+To formulate the pricing model, it remains to characterize the allowance certificate price process $(A_t)$.
 This is different from the specification of $(D_t)$ and $(E_t)$, because its value at time $t=0$ is unknown.
 An arbitrage argument, however, allows us to determine its value at the end of the compliance period.
-The event of non-compliance is $\{E_T\geq E_{\text{cap}}\}$; then the value of the allowance certificate at time $t=T$, is given by the terminal condition
+The event of noncompliance is $\{E_T\geq E_{\text{cap}}\}$; then the value of the allowance certificate at time $t=T$ is given by the terminal condition

 From Assumption \ref{as:traded_assets} we know that the discounted allowance price is a martingale under the measure $\mathbb{Q}$.
-Therefore, the allowance price is given as the discounted conditional expectation of its terminal condition under this measure; i.e.
+Therefore, the allowance price is given as the discounted conditional expectation of its terminal condition under this measure; i.e.,

-which shows that the allowance price process $(A_t)$ takes values in $[0,\pi]$ only.
+which shows that the allowance price process $(A_t)$ takes values in $[0,\Pi]$ only.

-\begin{proposition} For $0 \leq t \leq T$, the price of an allowance certificate $(A_t)$ in a market with one compliance period is described by the following FBSDE:
+\begin{prop} For $0 \leq t \leq T$, the price of an allowance certificate $(A_t)$ in a market with one compliance period is described by the following FBSDE: